 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 The District manages its exposure to interest rate risk by investing in the County Treasury.
-The District maintains a pooled investment with the County Treasury with a fair value of approximately \$112,304,219 and an amortized book value of \$112,296,440.
-The average weighted maturity for this pool is 220 days.
+The District maintains a pooled investment with the County Treasury with a fair value of approximately \$76,239,869, which is equal to the adjusted book value as of June 30, 2022.
+The average weighted maturity for this pool is 236 days.